Estimated reading time: 2 min

 Last updated: 23 February 2022

 - Design thinking

 - Proposed boardwalk design

 - Download proposed design as PDF files

-This page is to help people respond to the current consultation.
+The purpose of this page was to help people respond to Consultation 2021.
 You can click on images to see a larger image.
 Or download the PDF file with all design elements discussed on this page.
-The design content can also be seen – and commented on – in our online consultation app, more details on our how to give feedback page.

 The weaving together of the river and the community through a series of infrastructural elements that respond and engage with the landscape, representing community, culture, and heritage.
 Aspiring for design excellence and creative placemaking that demonstrates best practice in environmental, cultural and social sustainability.

 Click on the images to view larger versions.